 Ben Zaricor, co-sponsor of the 2003 exhibition in San Francisco, The American Flag: Two Centuries of Concord & Conflict, began collecting flags in 1970 while a student at Washington University in St. Louis, Missouri.
 With his wife Louise and family, he has assembled more than 2,500 flags, quilts, and other flag related items in the Zaricor Flag Collection.
 A version of this essay was published in the San Francisco Chronicle on July 4, 2003 pg.
 29. A later version of this article appears on Madaus & Smith, The American Flag: Two Centuries of Concord and Conflict, VZ Publications, Santa Cruz, CA 2006, pg.
 142

-The next several weeks will usher in the Americas "Triple Crown" of flags: Memorial Day, observed this year on 25 May; Flag Day, always observed on 14 June and the nation's birthday, the Fourth of July.
+The next several weeks will usher in the Americas "Triple Crown" of flags: Memorial Day, Flag Day, and the nation's birthday, the Fourth of July.
 In honor of these observances the print and online magazine Robb Report, the definitive authority on collectible connoisseurship, had featured significant flags from the Zaricor Flag Collection.

 To commemorate this "flag season" the Zaricor Flag Collection is highlighting the flags mentioned in the article as well as presenting on our flag collection carousel an additional selection of extremely rare and desirable flags as well as invitations to explore a chronicle of the last decade's exhibits and the Heart of the Collection.

 On the sidebar please find two items: additional material regarding original research undertaken by the ZFC regarding the disposition of the flags and guidons used 140 years ago at the 25 June 1876 Battle of the Little Big Horn; and a thought provoking essay, "Whose Flag is it, anyway?"